ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-instances.markdown

 !["Tiers and Instances: Free"](images\tiers-and-instances-001-free.png "Tiers and Instances: Free")

 * A free instance is identical to a development [Dev10](../cloud/cloud-instances#a-development-cloud-server) instance.
-  It comes with a monthly credit of **10$**, used to cover the cost of the instance and of incidentals like backup storage and traffic.
+  It comes with a monthly credit of **10$**, used to cover the cost of the instance and incidentals like backup storage and traffic.
   {NOTE: }
   If your free instance is using more resources than the provided credit, you'll need to pay for these resources or stop your instance.